andymac1091/CASA0005book/docs/01-prac1.md

 ## Summary

 Within this practical we have explored the different types, formats and software used to store, analyse and manipulate spatial data.
-In relfecting upon this practical you should consider the (dis)advtanges of each, where and when they might be approraite and the overall practicality.
+In reflecting upon this practical you should consider the (dis)advantages of each, where and when they might be appropriate and the overall practicality.
 Next week we will delve further into R and RStudio.